DocNow/twarc/README.md

     % ./twarc.py --query nasa
     % utils/gender.py --gender female nasa-20130306102105.json | utils/wordcloud.py > nasa-female.html

-Or if you want to create a [D3](http://d3js.org/) directed graph of mentions or retweets, in which nodes are users and arrows point from the original user to the user who mentions or retweets them:

-    % ./twarc.py --query nasa
-    % utils/directed.py --mode mentions nasa-20130306102105.json > nasa-directed-mentions.html
-    % utils/directed.py --mode retweets nasa-20130306102105.json > nasa-directed-retweets.html
-    % utils/directed.py --mode replies nasa-20130306102105.json > nasa-directed-replies.html

-(Use "--output json" to output the nodes/links data for use with other D3 examples, or "--help" for other options.)

 Or if you want to output [GeoJSON](http://geojson.org/) from tweets where geo coordinates are available:

     % ./twarc.py --query nasa